 For users who prefer managing infrastructure trough a user-friendly graphical interface, there’s the phoenixNAP BMC Client Portal.

 The PNAP BMC portal is fully responsive and mobile-friendly, allowing you to easily manage your infrastructure on any type of portable device.
 You can use it to manage server instances, keep track of resource usage, and billing.

 To start deploying Bare Metal Cloud Servers, you first need to create an account.
-To do so, visit the Registration page.
+To do so, visit the signup page.

 If you are an existing client of PNAP, you can log in to the BMC Client Portal by using your PNAP Client Portal credentials.